 Why We Invested

 The VIP program represents new programming (formalized in 2017) within an established community organization and is characterized by a thoughtfully defined model focusing on an underserved population.
 The Firehouse and VIP’s CEO, Pastor Phil Jackson, has served the North Lawndale community for nearly three decades; the depth and breadth of his understanding of both the neighborhood’s assets and needs is unmatched.
-We believe that The Firehouse is at a pivotal juncture of ramping up the sophistication of its operational infrastructure and are excited about the potential value of A Better Chicago’s partnership in that.
+We believe that The Firehouse is at a pivotal juncture of ramping up the sophistication of its operational infrastructure and program evaluation standards.

 VIP has demonstrated a strong appetite to develop its impact measurement capabilities.
 The organization’s overall intended impact is to interrupt the cycle of violence by youth and young adults in North Lawndale through helping to prevent participants from getting new legal cases and connecting young men to educational (largely GED) and job opportunities.
 While the organization is currently tracking some leading indicators such as participant attendance and open legal cases, Jackson has an appetite to further develop impact measurement, which could include workforce development and social-emotional learning metrics.